tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

     ![The successful connection message is highlighted in the Output window.](./media/ssma-connect-to-sql-server-success.png "View the successful connection message")

-13. In the SQL Server Metadata Explorer, expand your servers node, then Databases.
+13. In the SQL Server Metadata Explorer, expand the server node, then Databases.
 You should see Northwind listed.

     ![Northwind is highlighted under Databases in SQL Server Metadata Explorer.](./media/ssma-sql-server-metadata-explorer-northwind.png "Verify the Northwind listing")